BryanG13/OSRM-output/README.md

 The `DockerImage/Dockerfile` bundles the dependencies and builds both OSRM and this application in the image.
 It is probably much easier to run this in the Docker container, since builiding with osrm can be troublesome.

 Make sure you have Docker installed on your system.
-Then, copy the contents of the `DockerImage` folder and run these commands on the terminal while you are in the `DockerImage` folder:
+Then, copy the contents of the `DockerImage` folder.
+Make sure you add your `coordinates.txt` file to `DockerImage/results` and download your `osm.pbf` file from [here](https://download.geofabrik.de/) and call it `region.osm.pbf`.
+Afterwards, run these commands on the terminal while you are in the `DockerImage` folder:

 Build the image:
 ```sh